rcardin/rcardin.github.io/_posts/2015-07-03-the-good-the-bad-and-the-singleton.markdown

 please read this [SO thread](http://stackoverflow.com/questions/20995036/is-initialization-on-demand-holder-idiom-thread-safe-without-a-final-modifier)).
 However, these types of Singleton *cannot be sub-classed* and they are not *serializable*.

-If you want to get back the *serializability*, you can use the approach suggested by Joshua Block in **item 3** of the second edition of the book [Effetctive Java](http://www.amazon.com/Effective-Java-Edition-Joshua-Bloch/dp/0321356683).
+If you want to get back the *serializability*, you can use the approach suggested by Joshua Bloch in **item 3** of the second edition of the book [Effective Java (2nd ed.)](http://www.amazon.com/Effective-Java-Edition-Joshua-Bloch/dp/0321356683).

 > As of release 1.5, there is a third approach to implementing singletons.
 Simply make an enum type with one element: